In 1977, frustrated FBI hostage negotiator Holden Ford finds an unlikely ally in veteran agent Bill Tench and begins studying a new class of murderer.

 Holden interviews the eerily articulate murderer Ed Kemper, but his research provokes negative feedback at the Bureau.

-Dr. Wendy Carr joins Holden and Bill in their first success, when their insights lead to an arrest.
+Dr. Wendy Carr joins Holden and Tench in their first success, when their insights lead to an arrest.

-Bill and Holden consult with Wendy to begin classifying their subjects.
+Bill and Holden consult with Dr. Wendy Carr to begin classifying their subjects.
 They receive surprising news.

 Holden and Bill return to a perplexing case in Pennsylvania where a set of clues leading in multiple directions leaves no shortage of suspects.